schatzlab/appliedgenomics2023/assignments/assignment2/README.md

 On linux or mac I *highly* recommend that you use bioconda to install the packages rather than installing from source.

 The easiest way to install conda is with [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-For M1 macs, I recommend using the x86 installation in emulation mode since  M1/arm support is still limited.
+For M1 macs, you must use the x86 installation in emulation mode since  M1/arm support is still limited.
+For this you will use the "Rosette 2" subsystem that will convert M1 arm instructions into x86_64 on the fly.
+Rosette will be automatically installed when you go to run it.
 I also recommend using [mamba](https://github.com/mamba-org/mamba) instead of the default `conda` command for installing new packages:

 ```
 ## Replace MacOS-x86_64 with the version you downloaded from https://github.com/conda-forge/miniforge#mambaforge